UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 more often than not be sensible to set these limits as the domain values.

-[If you are interested in reading more about how color choices determines what we see, this is an educational article](https://eos.org/features/visualizing-science-how-color-determines-what-we-see).
+[If you are interested in reading more about how colour choices determines what we see, this is an educational article](https://eos.org/features/visualizing-science-how-color-determines-what-we-see).